Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Introduction

 \begin{theorem*}[Informal] Circle graph states are not universal for MBQC, unless $\BQP = \BPP$. \end{theorem*}

-This result is in line with prior works (see \cref{sec:related_work}) showing that MBQC with certain resource states can be simulated efficiently by classical computers.
-That is, we prove non-universality of circle graph states by describing an efficient classical algorithm for this family.
-As such, the notion of universal MBQC above should be understood as \emph{efficient} universality~\cite{van2007fundamentals}.
+This result is in line with prior works (see \cref{sec:related_work} for a review) showing that MBQC with certain resource states can be simulated efficiently by classical computers.
+That is, our proof of non-universality is an efficient classical algorithm for MBQC with CGSs.
+As such, the notion of universality above should be understood as \emph{efficient} universality~\cite{van2007fundamentals}.
 Core to our proof is the fact that FGSs admit compact classical descriptions related to free-fermion solvability.